How do Intense Pulsed Light and Lasers work?

 What should I expect after treatment?

 The treatment area may feel warm and sensitive for the first few days post treatment.
-With intense Pulse Light treatments lesions will darken and may appear more obvious before they fade and ‘flake’ away.
+With IPL treatments lesions will darken and may appear more obvious before they fade and ‘flake’ away.
 With laser treatment an initial whitening of the area is seen which quickly fades and the pigment gradually fades over the following few weeks.

 Are there any side effects?

 The skin that surrounds the pigmented lesion may become red immediately after treatment.
 Most people experience no other side effects and the redness usually disappears within hours to a few days.
 Very rarely a small blister may form or the skin may become temporarily lighter or darker.